 What are the symptoms?

 According to the Center for Celiac Research, the University of Maryland, an additional 6% (18 million people) may be classified with “gluten sensitivity” or “gluten intolerance”.
 Common symptoms of gluten intolerance are abdominal pain, bloating, cramping, weight gain or loss, constipation, diarrhea and alternating between constipation and diarrhea.
-Approximately 1 in 130 people has the worst reaction, now labeled, “celiac disease”.
+Approximately 1 in 130 people have the worst reaction, now labeled, “celiac disease”.
 Click on this link for more information about celiac disease.
-I personally suffered from chronic diarrhea.

 What’s the cure?

 Unfortunately, there is no cure for gluten intolerance or celiac disease.
 The only thing you can do is avoid gluten.
 Most people start to feel better within days of removing gluten from their diets if they can’t tolerate it.
 Testing can help identify gluten sensitivity.
 You can be medically tested and you can do your own elimination test as well.

 The only way you will know if gluten really is a problem for you is to eliminate all gluten from your diet for a short period of time (2 to 4 weeks).
 I personally recommend 30 days of being totally gluten-free.
 For this test to work, you must eliminate 100 percent of the gluten from your diet.
 After 30 days of this elimination process, try eating gluten again to see how your body reacts.
 If you feel bad at all, you need to stay off gluten permanently.